Marina de Tavira: Personal life

-Family

 Her grandfather Lorenzo Servitje is the founder of Grupo Bimbo, and her uncle Daniel Servitje is the current CEO.

 Tavira's maternal history is linked to Juan Servitje Torrallardona, a Catalan who came to Mexico in 1904.
 He would open the El Molino pastry shop, which would remain in the hands of his son Lorenzo.
 Juan had seven children.
 One of them, María Lucila Isabel Servitje Montull, served as a teacher in theology and director of the Mexican Institute of Christian Social Doctrine.
 María married Tavira, with whom she had three children, including Marina.

-Marina de Tavira's father, Juan Pablo de Tavira Noriega, was a prominent Mexican crimonologist, a lawyer, and the first director of Mexico's Altiplano Prison, overseeing such high-security prison inmates as Joaquín "El Chapo" Guzmán, Rafael Caro Quintero, Mario Aburto Martínez and Miguel Ángel Félix Gallardo.
+Marina de Tavira's father, Juan Pablo de Tavira Noriega, was a prominent Mexican criminologist, a lawyer, and the first director of Mexico's Altiplano Prison, overseeing such high-security prison inmates as Joaquín "El Chapo" Guzmán, Rafael Caro Quintero, Mario Aburto Martínez and Miguel Ángel Félix Gallardo.
 After multiple death threats, Juan Pablo was murdered under mysterious circumstances in November 2000.

 Marina de Tavira is the niece of the theater director Luis de Tavira and the actress Rosa María Bianchi; she is the cousin of Pedro de Tavira Egurrola and José María de Tavira.

 From 2012 to 2019, she had a relationship with Mexican actor Rafael Sánchez Navarro.
-From 2019 to 2021, she had a relationship with Mexican actor Diego Luna.
+Since 2019, she has been in a relationship with Mexican actor Diego Luna, who she met on the set of Roma in 2018.

 De Tavira has maintained a private personal life; she has one child.